anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 # Introduction

-Within constrained networks {{-constr-terms}}, the payload sizes on the link layer may be restricted to only a few hundreds of bytes.
-With encrypted transports, such as DNS over HTTPS (DoH) {{-doh}} or DNS over CoAP (DoC) {{-doc}}, even simple DNS message exchanges may exceed this limit even when accounting for header compression used such as 6LoWPAN IPHC {{-iphc}} or SCHC {{-schc}}, {{-coap-schc}}.
+In constrained networks {{-constr-terms}}, the link layer may restrict the payload sizes to only a few hundreds bytes.
+Encrypted DNS resolution, such as DNS over HTTPS (DoH) {{-doh}} or DNS over CoAP (DoC) {{-doc}}, may lead to DNS message sizes that exceed this limit, even when implementing header compression such as 6LoWPAN IPHC {{-iphc}} or SCHC {{-schc}},
+{{-coap-schc}}.

-While adoption layers such as 6LoWPAN {{-6lowpan}} or SCHC {{-schc}} offer fragmentation to overcome such restrictions, already high packet loss in constrained networks only multiply with fragmentation.
-As such, a compression format for DNS messages themselves is needed.
+Although adoption layers such as 6LoWPAN {{-6lowpan}} or SCHC {{-schc}} offer fragmentation to comply with small MTUs, fragmentation should be avoided in constrained networks, because fragmentation combined with high packet loss multiplies the loss.
+As such, a compression format for DNS messages is needed.

-Luckily, with both DoH and DoC a format can be selected using the Media Type header and Content-Format option, respectively.
-This document specifies a compressed transport format for DNS messages for such a use case.
-DNS messages are encoded in Concise Binary Object Representation (CBOR) {-cbor} and allows for the elision of unnecessary or redundant information.
+This document specifies a compressed data format for DNS messages.
+DNS messages are encoded in Concise Binary Object Representation (CBOR) {{-cbor}} and, additionally, unnecessary or redundant information is removed.
+To use the outcome of this specification in DoH and DoC, this document also specifies a Media Type header for DoH and a Content-Format option for DoC.

 # Terminology